 During your first lab session, you will meet your TA and check into the lab.
-You will need to choose a PIN for the lock on your personal workstation drawer.
-Be careful and deliberate when entering the code to lock your drawer - you will need to use the same PIN to unlock your drawer the next time you come to lab, so be sure to enter the code carefully when you lock the drawer.
+You will need to choose a combination code for the lock on your personal workstation drawer.
+You will need to use the same code to unlock your drawer the next time you come to lab, so be sure to write your code down in your lab manual.